openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 # Steps Before Upgrade:

+  - Make sure that all pool & volume related pods are in running state.
   - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml` .
   - cd cstor
   - Apply cr.yaml which installs a custom resource definition for UpgradeResult custom reource.
 This custom resource is used to capture upgrade related information for success or failure case.

-# Steps For OpenEBS cStor Volume Upgrade:
+# Steps For OpenEBS cStor Pool Upgrade:

   - Apply cstor-pool-update-082-090.yaml
   - Open pool-upgrade-job.yaml and put the name of cstorpool resource which you want to upgrade.
 Some comments itself is written in the yaml for clarity.